 In 2 Timothy 4:16, our hero, the Apostle Paul was writing to his friends, requesting various necessities.
 Of the things he requested they bring when they come visit him prior to the onset of winter were his cloak, his books, and especially his parchments.
 Here at Bring the Books, our feeling is that if the Apostle Paul needed his books, then so do we!
 It should be noted that we are also under the humorous conviction that if Paul would have had room left on the scroll he also would have requested a full stein and his tobacco pipe.
 But we digress.

 Josh and I both graduated from the same college, hold virtually the same theology, are both Libertarians (at least in the political sense), and love to smoke our pipes.
 However, we both agree that if we did not have Jesus Christ and a deep love for His doctrines in common, we would probably not be friends at all, because we are both so very different.
 This is good news for our readers, however, because it means that the readers of Bring the Books will get the same theology from two different perspectives.
+We have similar musical tastes as well.
+Our blog's tagline "The beauty of grace is that it makes life not fair, is a quote from a Relient K song, "Be My Escape," which is a sentiment that expresses our shared musical and theological flavor.
+But there is diversity here as well.
 On the one hand, Josh is a graduate student who tackles virtually any issue which is thrown at him.
 He's the one who keeps me in line, because I am the guy who watches movies, TV, and listens to tons of music (not that Josh doesn't like his rockabilly).
 Because we're so different, there should be something here for everybody.

 A few things new readers should know, regarding our doctrinal positions: